Tornadoes of 2021: July 21 (China)

-A damaging high-end EF2 tornado struck the Donglü section of Baoding in Hebei Province on July 21, killing two people and injuring dozens more.
+A damaging high-end EF2 tornado struck the Donglü section of Baoding in Hebei Province on July 21, killing two people and injuring six people.
 Many homes and businesses were badly damaged or destroyed by the strong tornado.
 Multiple factory buildings sustained significant structural damage or had their roofs torn off, and at least one was destroyed.
 Courtyard walls were blown over, and gas lines and telephone poles were broken.
 Reports of hail and damaging straight-line winds were also received in the area.

 July 28–29 (Midwestern and Eastern United States)

 Flipped vehicles and EF3 damage to the Faulkner auto dealership in Trevose, Pennsylvania.